Bekah Martinez Enjoys a Glass of Wine After Breastfeeding Baby Girl

 Such was the case for new mama Bekah Martinez, who took a moment out of her weekend for a glass of wine after wrapping up breastfeeding her newborn baby girl, Ruth Ray De La Luz Leonard.

-"Sunset vibes from this weekend," the Bachelor alum captioned a photo of herself with her daughter nursing in one arm and a glass in the other on Instagram.
+"Sunset vibes from this weekend," the Bachelor alum captioned a photo of herself with her daughter nursing in one arm and a glass in the other hand on Instagram.

 "I was waiting patiently for her to finish nursing before beginning my (single!) glass of wine," the reality star clarified.